Pancreaticoduodenectomy (Whipple Procedure)

 <p>Pancreas and Duodenum, Anterior View

 Pancreas and Duodenum, Anterior View.
-The pancreas is a retroperitoneal organ lying posterior to the stomach.
-It is divided arbitrarily into the head, neck, body, tail, and uncinate processes, with the head lying within the C-loop of the duodenum.
+The pancreas is a retroperitoneal organ lying posterior to the stomach, divided arbitrarily into the head, neck, body, tail, and uncinate processes.
+The head lies within the C-loop of the duodenum.

 Henry Vandyke Carter, Public Domain, via Wikimedia Commons